-Dr. Donna Blackburn
+Dr. Donna Blackburn, PhD, RN

 Dr. Blackburn graduated from Western Kentucky University with ASN ’70 and BSN ’80 degrees.
 She received a MSN degree from Vanderbilt University School of Nursing where she completed the Family Nurse Practitioner program in 1986.
 She graduated with a PhD in Nursing Science from Vanderbilt University in 1998.

 Dr. Blackburn is a member of the ANA/Kentucky Nurses Association, the National League for Nursing, and Sigma Theta Tau International Nursing Honor Society.
 Research interests include: family functioning, chronic illness and cultural sensitivity.
 She has published articles about coping with a chronic illness cognitive-behavioral interventions for women with rheumatoid arthritis and learning intercultural competence.
 Dr Blackburn has regular graduate faculty status with The Graduate School.